niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 	return
 ```

 For the `parsejson()` function to run properly we need to first define `lemm_l` as an empty list.
-Then the function is called with the argument `text`, which contains the contents of the entire JSON object, as retrieved above.
+Then the function is called with the argument `text`, which contains the contents of the entire JSON file, as retrieved above.
 The function modifies the list, adding a new row with lemmatization data (one word at a time) each time it encounters an `f` key.

 ```python
 lemm_l = []